salbadri/Stroke-Prediction/README.md

 The dataset is imbalanced.
 There are 4861 records for non- stroke patients, and only 249 for stroke patients.
 This can be problematic as it can affect the performance of the model because it might have a bias toward the majority class.
 To balance the dataset, Synthetic Minority Over- Sampling Technique (SMOTE) was implemented.
 SMOTE uses synthetic examples to oversample the minority class.

 I created a list of features that I would like to use.
 I created three sets of features which are original, reduced original, and clean reduced.
 The goal is to examine if the cleaning that I implemented on the original dataset will improve the performance of my models or not.

+I utilized Grid Search CV to tune my parameters.
+For Gradient Boosting, I tuned the number of estimators, maximum depth, and learning rate.
+For Random Forest, I tuned the number of estimators, maximum depth, and bootstrap.
+For Stacked Generalization,  I tuned the number of estimators for Gradient Boosting, the number of estimators for Random Forest, to pass through or not (True: model fits on the output of the base model and training data, False: fits on the output of the base models only), and the amount of regularization (C parameter) for Logistic Regression

 I aim to predict stroke; hence the best model should have the lowest false negative (highest recall), and highest F1- score.
 When I evaluated my models on the validation set, Gradient Boosting on Reduced Raw features achieved the best results.
 It achieved 91.4 % Accuracy, 97.3 % Precision, 85.2 % Recall , and 90.8 % F1 Score.
 This model then evaluated on test set and it yielded  93.5 % Accuracy,  98.3 % Precision, 88.6 % Recall , and  % 93.2 F1 Score.